Teach901 features a video profile of New Leader Archie Moss and his work as principal at Bruce Elementary School in Memphis.

 New Leaders wins 2009 Innovations in American Government award.

-In a letter to the House of Representatives, New Leaders joins 29 organizations in calling for the maintenance of federal accountability regulations.
+In letters to the U.S. Senate and the House of Representatives, New Leaders joins 29 organizations, along with educators and parents across the country, in calling for the maintenance of federal accountability regulations.

 New Leaders released a statement on the confirmation of Betsy DeVos as U.S. Secretary of Education.